LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 ## D.

 ## Dr Zhey
- - Resident mind fucker of the Magnimar black site
+ - Was first encountered at Hell prison in Magnimar.
- - Doesn't trust Keleri too much
+ - Doesn't overly trust Keleri.
- - Doesn't like working 'under' people.
-Arrogant?
+ - Doesn't like working for the people of Magnimar, has other obligations which are prioritised more highly.
+ - OPTION of Carnon: Arrogant?

 ## Doctor Buju.